freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/the-odin-project/introduction-to-html-css-question-a.md

 ## --answers--

-CSS is used for creating a basic structure for your website and HTML is used for styling.
+Your website's structure is created using CSS, and its style is created using HTML.

 ---

-HTML is for creating a basic structure for your website and CSS is used for styling.
+HTML creates the basic structure, and CSS styles it.

 ---

-HTML and CSS are both used for styling and JavaScript is used to create a basic structure for your website.
+For styling, HTML and CSS are used, and JavaScript is used for basic structure.

 ## --video-solution--